Alpes-Maritimes: Climate

 It is the climate that made the Côte d'Azur famous.
 The current department of Alpes-Maritimes, however, does not have only one climate, the complex terrain and high mountains divide the department between those who are well exposed (the south-facing side) and those which are less (the north-facing side) and even with the mild Mediterranean climate there can be violent storms and prolonged droughts.

-The coastal area has a Mediterranean climate (rainfall in autumn and spring especially, summer drought, mild winter and dry).
+The coastal area has a Mediterranean climate (rainfall in autumn November and spring February especially, summer drought, mild winter and dry summer).
 The interior, especially in the north, has a mountain climate (winter quite bright, summer storms).
 Around Cannes is a particularly warm micro-climate due to the high hills warming the air which descends on the city.

-One of the attractions of the department is its level of sunshine: 300 days per year.
-Despite this the department is also the most stormy of France with an average of 70 to 110 thunderstorm days per year, arising from the differences in temperature due to a warm sea in autumn.
+One of the attractions of the department is its level of sunshine: over 300 days per year.
+Despite this the department is also the most stormy of France with an average of 70 to 90 thunderstorm days per year, arising from the differences in temperature due to a warm sea in autumn.